Add a unique touch of color and drama to your garden by adding Black Flowers and Plants. These plants can also be grown in containers.

-This low-growing annual is a spreading plant, it has five scalloped deep purple petals that appear black in color.
+This low-growing annual is a spreading one on our list of Black plants and flowers; it has five scalloped deep purple petals that appear black in color.

 Botanical Name: Aquilegia vulgaris var. stellata ‘Black Barlow’

-Also known as Granny’s Bonnet, ‘Black Barlow’ is short-living black perennial flower, it offers double blooms in deep plum to almost black color and resemble spikey pompoms.
+Also known as Granny’s Bonnet, ‘Black Barlow’ is a short-living black perennial flower; it offers double blooms in deep plum to an almost black color and resembles spikey pompoms.

 Botanical Name: Canna Lily ‘Tropicanna Black’

-This tropical stunner produces rich scarlet blooms that slowly fade to orange, it is famous for large, dark, bronze, chocolate foliage.
+This tropical Black lilies flower produces rich scarlet blooms that slowly fade to orange; it is famous for its large, dark, bronze, chocolate foliage.
 The plant flowers from mid-summer to fall.

 Botanical Name: Ajuga reptans ‘Black Scallop’